HYL13/CS766Spring2021/README.md

 CycleGan doesn't require paired datasets for model training.
 The architecture of CycleGAN includes two generators G and F. G generates Y domain images based on X domain input, while F generates the versus.
 The cycle process is constrained by the cycle-consistency loss.
 However, one of the disadvantages for CycleGAN is lacking diversity of styles for the output.

-> For detailed information of pix2pix implementation, please refer to our [mid-term report](reports/project-mid-term-report.pdf).
+> For detailed information of CycleGAN implementation, please refer to our [mid-term report](reports/project-mid-term-report.pdf).

 #### BicycleGAN

 ![BicycleGAN](website_images/bicycleGan.png)
 > Figure 6.
 The architecture of BicycleGAN. (c) cVAE-GAN (and cAE-GAN) starts from a ground truth target image B and encode it into the latent space.
-The generator then attempts to map the input image A along with a sampled z back into the original image B. (d) cLR-GAN randomly samples a latent code from a known distribution, uses it to map A into the output ^B
-, and then tries to reconstruct the latent code from the output.
+The generator then attempts to map the input image A along with a sampled z back into the original image B. (d) cLR-GAN randomly samples a latent code from a known distribution, uses it to map A into the output ^B, and then tries to reconstruct the latent code from the output.

 Our hybrid BicycleGAN method combines constraints in both directions (c) and (d), which consists of two cycle processes.
 One involves the ground truth B versus the output B hat, And the other cycle is about a randomly sampled latent code versus the reconstructed latent code.
 With this architecture, BicycleGAN can produce multiple styles for the targeted domain.
 However, one of the weaknesses is that BicycleGAN performs image translation only between two domains.

-> We implemented BicycleGAN as the pytorch default setting in our project, and you could check it out in our github "code" folder For more details.
+> We implemented BicycleGAN as the pytorch default setting in our project, and you could check it out in our github "code" folder for more details.

 #### StarGAN
 <img src="website_images/starGan.png" alt="starGan" width="500"/>